elesiuta/jupyter-nbgrader-helper/README.md

   --chmod rwx AssignName
                         Run chmod rwx on all submissions for an assignment (linux only)
+  --avenue-collect submissions.zip AssignName
+                        Basically zip collect but tailored to avenue (LMS by D2L), uses <course_dir>/classlist.csv to lookup
+                        Student IDs using names from submissions, overwrites submissions in submitted directory, backup first!
   --zip AssignName [AssignName ...]
                         Combine multiple feedbacks into
                         <course_dir>/feedback/<student_id>/zip/feedback.zip